kelvinkosbab/BasicSwiftUtilities/README.md

 > - Apple Developer's [Choosing Between Structures and Classes documentation](https://developer.apple.com/documentation/swift/choosing-between-structures-and-classes).
 > - Antoine Van Der Lee's post [Struct vs classes in Swift: The differences explained](https://www.avanderlee.com/swift/struct-class-differences/).

+## Useful Learning Resources

+Getting into a new software stack can be overwhelming.
+Here are some resources I have found useful for understanding core concepts of developing on Apple Platforms and develpoing with the Swift programming language.

 ### Kodeco / Ray Wenderlich

 RayWenderlich (rebranded to Kodeco) have been providing useful programming resources for